Return to Table of Contents | Previous Chapter | Next Chapter

 And so, with the trivial struggles in the natural world preceding us, we see a world where it seems humans could very easily resolve their social affairs by some generally agreed upon plan, or some modus operandi that is common in the society even if not planned.
 Bad things may happen, either by intellectual failure, moral failure, or misfortune, but in general, the procession of society has to be sensical for the arrangement to continue in any workable form.
 At a basic enough level, human societies must be seen as working towards some end, and there is no reason to believe that human societies could not be better by some simple and agreeable adjustments.
 If the societies were too abominable, humans would refuse to participate, and if they were locked into such a society, they would turn towards degrading themselves to spite their masters, suicide, or any number of escapes.
 Such actions would make any material incentive of such abject slavery a moot point.
 Slaveries could persist in history to the extent they did because there was some tolerability in the arrangement.
 Non-cooperative slaves were killed or humiliated or both to set an example to the rest of the slaves, but there would also be carrots, among them manumission and the status of the freedman or becoming a citizen equal to the freeborn in all respects.
 Even as a slave, there was some life from the perspective of the slave.
 The slave does not exist in his or her own mind as a tool for the master no matter how conditioned they are to accept such a fate.
 There is some small iota of life, if only for the slave to carry out its functions without overbearing managerialism.
 Very often, the slaves could find ways to avoid work, and lashings and humiliations only worked so far when a productive goal was desired.
 The conceits of the master's ideology or bourgeois ideology have no relevance to the genuine functioning of any slavery, and no slave master is ignorant of that.
 Whatever a master may say to sell the institution of slavery, the master knows that no slavery is ever passively enforced or a thing taken for granted.
 Considerable ink is expended on the topic of managing slaves and every iota of labor that can be extracted from them.
 Even if the master is ignorant of the scientific details of working life, he is aware that there is such a thing and that some taskmaster is delegated the responsibility of ensuring the slaves' product meets some standard of quality.
 The master is certainly not ignorant of the quality of product coming out of his plantation or factory.
 If his slaves are to be an investment worth keeping, his fortune and the institution as a whole is dependent on both qualities and quantities to reproduce the master and his institution.
 If slavery didn't work towards productive ends, then it would serve some other interest of life.
 If slavery were to be purely a death cult, and the slaves were already enclosed and at the whim of masters, then there would be no rigamarole of "extermination through labor", as if the joy of making workers suffer were the point.
 Slaves would simply be lined up and their throats slashed, one by one, or fed into a literal meat grinder and disposed of.
 These are the contradictory images of the Holocaust conjured by post-war Fabian propagandists, both of which are intended to obscure what actually happened during the Nazi period or why the concentration camps existed; and the dual false narratives serve the purpose of rehabilitating the Nazis who want to repeat the process and perfect it.
 Since the Nazis and Fabians feed from the same trough and believe in the same global cause, this is unsurprising.[4]
 The aim of eugenism is to make horrific and terrible struggle appear as a natural feature, such that it is invisible and carried on "out of sight, out of mind", as the slogan went to invisibilize the eugenic cull in the United States.

 Without significant struggle, the problem of slavery evaporates.
 Slavery, after all, is premised on a lie and continuous management of the slave, which is always a wasteful and unnecessary task absent a struggle that is not really economic.
 For economic necessity, our free labor and cooperation would be far preferable to the alternative of property, avarice, and malice that have been the sad rule of human society.
 At a basic level, this is understood and acted upon.
 Primitive society rested not on domination but on the association of members of a band who had reasons to be together, and who saw life outside of the tribe as life outside of the law, where they would be alone and open to attack.
 The band or tribe could not exist without a cooperative basis, and the mitigation of struggle to an acceptable minimum.
 So too does the pin factory rely on cooperative labor in the productive enterprise.
 The management of the pin factory is an alien to the social process of production, and the management of workers in their labors - whether by a foreman or by the workers knowing what to do and communicating to each other - functions best not on the basis of struggle but by shared interest.
 Management of the money and political consequences of production is a whole other matter, and humans are not mindless producers.
 In the main, though, we produce things with the expectation that doing so is useful, and that is why productivity in society would be valued in the first instance.
-Even if the goal in the end is struggle, product at this basic level is a necessary precondition of any struggle beyond basic grunting or the petty intercine struggles of the human race.
+Even if the goal in the end is struggle, product at this basic level is a necessary precondition of any struggle beyond basic grunting or the petty internecine struggles of the human race.
 If, however, slavery itself is the prime want of society - if the thrill of beating a slave becomes the product itself, or the aim of production - then the values are completely inverted.
 Far from being naturally industrious, the aim of every free man will be to work as little as possible, and sap as much morale from the enslaving beast that lords over them, seeming far away yet always ready to whip someone who refuses to go along with this slavery.
 The aim of every slave will be to give as little as possible, become indolent, attempt escape or overthrow of the master, or become free - and if possible, gain legitimacy in free society.
 If management is conducted on the basis of work being the task of slaves, then no one has any good reason to believe production is worth anything at all.
 Most of all the slaves have no reason to ever regard production as anything more than a worsening of their conditions, unless they steal away the product for eventual rebellion.
 The free, too, face competition from slave labor if they themselves are laborers, and the proprietor and elite classes have long understood the economic failures of slave societies, and the mechanisms at work which lead to those failures.
 No master is ignorant about slavery and its long-term effects, whatever they may believe about keeping their property.
 The ideal is not a world where men are trained to love slavery, but a world where all men are free and choose to engage in this project.
 This is not some unattainable goal if we look at the raw material required to allow it, and the reality that much of humanity's labor and effort is spent on nothing but making each other miserable, for no truly necessary purpose.
 If that did happen, though, political society and every concept of humanity we have ever known is shattered within days, and the reasons why are a very complex machine which very likely will not end without significant changes in human existence.
 It is not something innate to the race, as if humans were "designed" for slave societies.
 No such slavery existed in primitive times, and in most societies slavery was an exceptional status rather than the rule.
 Typical human societies were dominated by the peasant who lived his or her life, and occasionally dreamed of something bigger or at least different from the humdrum existence of farming or rearing children.
 Industrial society is dominated not by chattel slaves or the lowest depradations the proletarian faced.
 As the cities of modernity formed, men of many trades meet, for this society was not born in a blank slate, where liberalism created year zero and reset all humanity to the same low standard.
 Men began this not as the lowest factory worker, but as printers, tailors, and various skilled trades that were already a part of urban life, in addition to new trades that industrial society allowed like the mechanic.
 The proletarian in social rank was seen as all the same only in ideology, but in practical function, grades of civic worth were apparent to liberal and socialist thinkers alike, and never truly ignored.

 This distinction in civic worth did not correspond necessarily to any built-in rights of the favored over the disfavored.
 So too did a large swath of the proletariat remain largely ignored - the submerged beggars and itinerant workers, who were often identified and attacked on sight.
 This attack of the lowest class was not a universal habit or naturally ordained, and at first the lowest class could and did find alliances with the more favored workers, since it was understood that the injury of the lowest class was a prelude to the injury of all.
 It took more moral persuasion and political machinations to create the familiar pattern of knowing who to lock out, who to promote, and how this game really worked within the ranks of the proletarian, and this varied depending on which political faction or ideology someone held.
 Any faction suggesting the lowest class could be rehabilitated would be immediately attacked and destroyed, as it was contrary not to economic necessity or the realities of struggle, but to many political ideas that allowed graspers to find their desired scapegoats.
 In both an economic and military sense, the lowest class are either irrelevant or potential assets to someone, somewhere, simply by virtue of providing labor if permitted.
 The lowest class, indeed, works under the worst conditions and creates the greatest profitability simply by virtue of their miserable compensation, and the lowest class accepts this because they have nowhere else to go.
 Only once their bodies have degraded significantly and they are no longer suitable for work do they give up, and being caged animals with nowhere to go, they do not survive long.
 Capitalism is no friend of beggars, but it sure likes keeping them around as the best scapegoat, and convinces the working class to turn on them whenever possible with the most spurious moral philosophy.
 The same mentality of exploitation and contempt for labor is then transposed onto the entire working class and the lower grades of bourgeois subordinates.
 Work is for the simps and the retards, and the true value of society is in exploitation and malice alone.
 Politically, this makes sense to a certain logic.
 Realistically, this is a disaster.
 If such a society were faced with a genuine external danger that required genuine qualities and quantities for survival, it would fail.
 Interally, the logic works not as a productive enterprise but as a disciplinary machine, choking the life out of the country and insisting that this predation is the true fount of production and wisdom.
 The logic predates capitalism, and is seen in many versions of socialism, however enlightened and however much they are aware of the problem.
 The logic is rarely ever seen in purified form.
 The classical liberals were aware that this logic gone amok would destroy society, and warn specifically against this outcome.
 It would be presumed that reasonable men facing an existential crisis or the outcome of a world enveloped in senseless struggle and malice would recognize such a society as irrevocably failed, and that in the long run it would strip bare the very resource that allowed it to continue - labor, both in the lowest forms and in the more developed forms that would police it.
 In the long run, the drivers and managers of the workers required the product of workers.
 This aim is not felt among the comfortable aristocracy, who saw all other classes and interests as enemies, and internalized not an economic or martial logic, but the logic of aristocracy since time immemorial.
 That logic forms the true seed of humanity's fall and demise, rather than this or that economic system or practice.
 Even the advocates of slave society recognized the failures of such an arrangement, and could not seriously present a philosophical defense of slavery as good in its own right.
 It took the perversion of the Austrian School to begin such a crusade, and Galton's Eugenics to turn that drive into his overriding "Jehad".